apache/spark/docs/structured-streaming-programming-guide.md

 The stateful operations store states for events in state stores of executors.
 State stores occupy resources such as memory and disk space to store the states.
 So it is more efficient to keep a state store provider running in the same executor across different streaming batches.
-Changing the location of a state store provider requires loading from checkpointed states from HDFS in the new executor.
+Changing the location of a state store provider requires the extra overhead of loading checkpointed states.
+The overhead of loading state from checkpoint depends on the external storage and the size of the state, which tends to hurt the latency of micro-batch run.
+For some use cases such as processing very large state data, loading new state store providers from checkpointed states can be very time-consuming and inefficient.

 The stateful operations in Structured Streaming queries rely on the preferred location feature of Spark's RDD to run the state store provider on the same executor.
+If in the next batch the corresponding state store provider is scheduled on this executor again, it could reuse the previous states and save the time of loading checkpointed states.

 However, generally the preferred location is not a hard requirement and it is still possible that Spark schedules tasks to the executors other than the preferred ones.

-In this case, Spark will load state store providers from checkpointed states on HDFS to new executors.
+In this case, Spark will load state store providers from checkpointed states on new executors.
 The state store providers run in the previous batch will not be unloaded immediately.
-If in the next batch the corresponding state store provider is scheduled on this executor again, it could reuse the previous states and save the time of loading checkpointed states.
 Spark runs a maintenance task which checks and unloads the state store providers that are inactive on the executors.

-For some use cases such as processing very large state data, loading new state store providers from checkpointed states can be very time-consuming and inefficient.
 By changing the Spark configurations related to task scheduling, for example `spark.locality.wait`, users can configure Spark how long to wait to launch a data-local task.
 For stateful operations in Structured Streaming, it can be used to let state store providers running on the same executors across batches.

-Specially, users can check the state store metrics such as `loadedMapCacheHitCount` and `loadedMapCacheMissCount`.
-Ideally, it is best if cache missing count is zero that means Spark won't spend time on loading checkpointed state.
+Specifically for built-in HDFS state store provider, users can check the state store metrics such as `loadedMapCacheHitCount` and `loadedMapCacheMissCount`.
+Ideally, it is best if cache missing count is minimized that means Spark won't waste too much time on loading checkpointed state.
-User can increase Spark locality waitting configurations to avoid loading state store providers in different executors across batches.
+User can increase Spark locality waiting configurations to avoid loading state store providers in different executors across batches.

 ## Starting Streaming Queries
 Once you have defined the final result DataFrame/Dataset, all that is left is for you to start the streaming computation.
 To do that, you have to use the `DataStreamWriter`